 When you mentor down, you have to mentor at least 5 levels below your current actual level.

 To be within XP range of a mob, you want to be a maximum of 7 levels above the level of the mob.
-Although 7 levels doesn’t always work, (especially if those 7 levels cross an expansion or 2!).
+Although 7 levels can still be too high sometimes, especially if those 7 levels cross an expansion or 2!

 I find its best to go 5 levels above the mob and to ALWAYS check the colour of the mobs level number before i start attacking.